-Diversity, equity and inclusion underpin our own approach to conservation, empowering grassroots communities and addressing concerns for the natural environment upon which local livelihoods depend.
+Our vision is to protect the natural world, defend human rights and promote social justice.
+We know that diversity, equity and inclusion underpin our own approach to conservation, empowering grassroots communities, responding to opportunities and addressing local concerns for their natural environment upon which their livelihoods depend.

-We understand the value of an inclusive approach in which all colleagues can learn, contribute and progress safely, and we recognise the value that different perspectives bring to our work in the UK, and across the world.
-We are committed to encouraging a supportive, DEI culture across our global team, recognising the contribution of every team member and helping them to achieve their best.
-With remote and diverse offices and projects, we strive to ensure every team member feels that their role is seen and valued.
+We understand the value of an inclusive approach in which all colleagues can learn, contribute and progress safely, and we recognise the value that different perspectives bring to our work in the UK, and across the world as part of our global network.

+We are committed to encouraging a supportive, DEI culture across our global team and to recognising the contribution and value of every team member and helping them to perform their best.
+With remote and diverse offices and projects, we strive to ensure every team member feels recognized and valued.

-We are proud that our local staff members are drawn from the communities we work for and alongside.
-We see the value that different perspectives bring to our work across and between nations.
-We benefit from their local expertise, experience and capacity and we aim to nurture and strengthen local talent.
+We are proud that all our local staff members are drawn from the communities we work for and alongside.
+We see the value that difference perspectives can bring to our work across the four continents we operate on.
+We benefit from their local expertise, experience and capacity and we aim to nurture and strengthen local talent over time.